 Transfer learning, a technique where a pre-trained model is fine-tuned on a specific task, is showing promise in addressing the issue of low-resource languages.

-Similarly, techniques like BERT (Bidirectional Encoder Representations from Transformers), which allows for a deeper understanding of context, can help in maintaining the style and tone of the translated text.
+Similarly, techniques like BERT (Bidirectional Encoder Representations from Transformers), which allows for a more in-depth understanding of context, can help in maintaining the style and tone of the translated text.

 Conclusion